mesolitica/malaya/accuracy/models-accuracy.rst

 Entities Recognition
 --------------------

 Trained on 80% of dataset, tested on 20% of dataset.
-All training sessions stored in
+Link to download dataset available inside the notebooks.
+All training sessions stored in `session/entities <https://github.com/huseinzol05/Malaya/tree/master/session/entities>`__
-`session/entities <https://github.com/huseinzol05/Malaya/tree/master/session/entities>`__

 .. code:: ipython3